backdrop-contrib/menu_node/README.md

 =============

 Manages relationships between node ids and menu links.
 By itself, this module has no functionality.
-But it creates and maintainsa {menu_node} table.
+But it creates and maintains the {menu_node} table.
 This table maps the relationship between a node and its menu link (if any).